-To add a digital spin to your word work activities, Boom Cards are the perfect choice.
-Boom Cards allow students to practice a variety of skills, such as CVC word families, CVCe words, L blends, digraphs, and more.
+Boom Cards are the perfect choice to add a digital spin to your word work activities.
+These virtual flashcard games allow students to practice a variety of skills, such as CVC word families, CVCe words, L blends, digraphs, and more.

 Plus, to save you grading time, Boom Cards are self-checking and give students immediate feedback on their responses.
 Boom Cards are an effective way to encourage independence in your classroom and allows you to spend focused time with other students during small groups, literacy centers, or morning work time.

 Just the sight of this word work activity will have your students excited and ready to play.
 To prep this activity, write words on cupcake liners and place a liner in each spot in a muffin tin.
 Students will toss a small ball or dot cube into the muffin tin.
 They’ll read the word they landed on, and if correct, they get to keep the word.
 If they don’t read it correctly, the word stays in the muffin tin.